Danny72/danny72.github.io/_posts/blog/2015-08-29-new-features-in-es6.md

         }
     };

 This code won't work as it's trying to increment a count property on the window object that doesn't exist.
 The standard way to fix this is to declare a variable in the parent scope to capture the value of this.
 But using an **arrow function**, the problem doesn't exist.
+The **this** keyword will always be set to the outer function the **arrow function** is defined in.

     var incrementer = {
         count = 0,